netdata/netdata/docs/guides/troubleshoot/monitor-debug-applications-ebpf.md

 ### Investigate zombie processes

-Look for the trio of **Process started (apps.process_create)**, **Threads started (apps.thread_create)**, and **Tasks closed (apps.task_close)** charts to investigate situations where an application inadvertantly leaves [zombie processes](https://en.wikipedia.org/wiki/Zombie_process).
+Look for the trio of **Process started (apps.process_create)**, **Threads started (apps.thread_create)**, and **Tasks closed (apps.task_close)** charts to investigate situations where an application inadvertently leaves [zombie processes](https://en.wikipedia.org/wiki/Zombie_process).

 These processes, which are terminated and don't use up system resources, can still cause issues if your system runs out